zaphosting/docs/docs/assettocorsa-mods.md

 ---
 id: assettocorsa-mods
 title: "Assetto Corsa: Installing mods on a server"
-description: "Information on how to install mods on your Assetto Corsa server from ZAP-Hosting"
+description: "Discover how to set up and customize your Assetto Corsa server for optimal gameplay experience → Learn more now"
 sidebar_label: Install Mods
 services:
   - gameserver-assettocorsa